 It's been a process to get to this point.
 It begins in the heart; for me, it began in establishing the place I now go to address my stress.
 In turn, that allows me to make better lifestyle choices.
 I also stopped using the word “diet.”
 This four-letter word leaves a bad taste in my mouth.
 I've started and failed far too many diet plans.
 When I use the word “lifestyle” instead of “diet,” I find it gives me the freedom to make adjustments to suit me.
 After all, I am the “driver” of this particular “vehicle.”

-To read my other articles, please see RA HealthCentral.com Writing Gig.
+This article originally appeared on RA Hub on HealthCentral.com in 2016.
+To read my other articles, please see HealthCentral.com Writing Gig.

 You might also like my Cooking with Confidence series.